Adam Jones (baseball): Personal life

 On May 29, 2010, Jones was mistakenly detained at the Canadian border while he was trying to get to Toronto.
 He believed it was a case of mistaken identity; however, he would not disclose whether he was mistaken for Cincinnati Bengals cornerback Adam "Pacman" Jones, who has had numerous brushes with the law.

-Jones married Audie Fugett, the only daughter of Jean Fugett, in late December 2014.
+Jones married Maude "Audie" Fugett, the daughter of Jean Fugett, in late December 2014.
 They had their first son in March 2014.
-Jones was the best man at Quintin Berry's wedding and also the godfather to his son, Kameron.
+Jones was the best man at Quintin Berry's wedding and also the godfather to Berry's son.

-Being a San Diego native, Jones is a season ticket holder for the San Diego Gulls of the American Hockey League and has even worked as an off ice referee for the team.
-Jones remains a Padres fan during and after his career and has been following the team and former teammate Machado during their 2022 playoff run.
+Jones is a season ticket holder for the San Diego Gulls of the American Hockey League and has served as an off-ice official for the team, primarily in the penalty box.
+Jones remains a Padres fan and followed the team and former teammate Manny Machado during their 2022 playoff run.

 Jones has four tattoos.
-One of his mother and another of his grandmother, who he calls "the two most important women in my life", on his left shoulder.
+One of his mother and another of his grandmother, who he calls "the two most important women in my life," on his left shoulder.
 Whenever crossing the plate after hitting a home run, he would tap his left shoulder as a tribute.

 While playing in Japan, Jones started a podcast called Heckle Deez with brother-in-law Reginald Fugett.
 He and Fugett brought on guests from the baseball community in both the U.S. and Japan, including Wladimir Balentien and C.C.
 Sabathia.
 The podcast released 36 episodes in 2020 and 2021 and was relaunched by The Baltimore Banner in 2022 as The Adam Jones Podcast.
 Jones co-hosts the podcast with Baltimore radio personality Jerry Coleman, with Fugett appearing as a moderator of debates between the two.